dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 Signed: Bob
 ```

-Welcome to the joy of packaging!
+Welcome to the joys of packaging!

 You've never heard of the `display-answer-pp` package - what is going on?

 After a bit of research, you find out that someone wrote a `display-answer-pp`
-program, this time in C++, and published it on the official Arch Linux
+program using your `libanswer` package and published it on the official Arch Linux
 repositories a few days ago.

-Here's what the code for `display-answer-pp` looks like - it's a single `display-answer.cpp` file:
+Here's what the code for `display-answer-pp` looks like - it's a single `C++` file:

 ```cpp
 #include <answer.h>